LRydin/Power-Grid-Frequency/Data/Continental-Europe/France/readme.md

 These recordings are obtained from the [Réseau de Transport d'Électricité (RTE)](https://clients.rte-france.com/lang/an/visiteurs/vie/vie_frequence.jsp).
 Processed.

-The links are direct downloads.
-Each is a zipped csv file.
-In [Power-Grid-Frequency-Data/Continental Europe/France](https://github.com/LRydin/Power-Grid-Frequency-Data/tree/master/Continental%20Europe/France) you can find a plot for each month of the processed data with some details of the data processing and the quality of the actual data.

 | Location of measurements | resolution | precision |   date range    | Size of database |
 | -----------------------: | :--------: | :-------: | :-------------: | :--------------: |